Timing to Challenge Paternity in Arizona

 Husband said that by 1981, he was “convinced” that Arvizu, Jr. was not his.
 However, despite this, husband stipulated to an increase in his child support obligation without challenging paternity.
 Four years later, Mrs. Fernandez again brought a proceeding against Mr. Arvizu for support.
 Again he did not contest paternity.

 Finally, 12 years after he became “convinced” that Arvizu, Jr. was not his son; he challenged paternity.
 Under these circumstances, Mr. Arvizu’s delay was unreasonable.
 This delay prejudiced Mrs. Fernandez.
 The husband should have acted quickly to obtain blood testing.

 Had early testing proved he was not the child’s father, Mrs. Fernandez could have sought support from the biological father.
 But after Arvizu, Jr. became emancipated, Mrs. Fernandez could not seek support from anyone else.
 That means that husband’s unreasonable delay in his paternity challenge would have prejudiced wife’s ability to collect child support.

-Accordingly, husband was barred by laches from denying paternity.
+Accordingly, the husband was barred by laches from denying paternity.